 On the other hand, older hidden object titles (e.g., Criminal Case, Murder in the Alps) have been declining or stagnating.

-How Successful Is June’s Journey?
+How Successful Is June’s Journey in 2022?

 What does this game do to be this successful?
 First, it attracts the right players with the right advertising strategy.

 From then on, it has a tough job of retaining and monetizing players.
 We’re here to analyze all that, so let’s start our June’s Journey monetization deconstruction.

 When players launch the game, they are welcomed by immersing cut scenes.